duereg/manager-readme/README.md

 # Matt's Manager README
 Welcome to the team!
 I’m so glad you are here.

-If you're reading this it's likely that I am either your manager, or a prospective team member.
-This readme should cover some of what to expect when working with me.
+If you're reading this it's likely that I am either your manager or a prospective coworker.
+This readme should cover what to expect when working with me.
 One of the working relationships we need to define is ours.
 The following is a user guide for me and how I work.
 It captures what you can expect out of the average week working with me, how I like to work, my principles, and some details of how I act and react.

 # Notice
 This is a new document and still a work in progress.
 It’s meant to be documentation on me.

 Two reasons for this to exist
- - The creation has helped me identify and refine my thoughts and values.
+ - The creation has helped me identify my thoughts and values.
  - Hopefully this will help you understand me better and help us work together.

 Important: This is NOT meant as a replacement for actually getting to know each other.